jmichel7/Combinat.jl/README.md

 `tableaux(S)`

-if  `S`  is  a  partition  tuple,  returns  the  list  of standard tableaux associated  to the partition tuple `S`, that is a filling of the associated young  diagrams  with  the  numbers  `1:sum(sum,S)`  such  that the numbers increase across the rows and down the columns.
+if  `S`  is  a  partition  tuple,  returns  the  list  of standard tableaux associated  with  the  partition  tuple  `S`,  that  is  a  filling  of the associated  young diagrams  with the  numbers `1:sum(sum,S)`  such that the numbers increase across the rows and down the columns.

 If  `S` is a single partition, the standard tableaux for that partition are returned.